martinbosgraNHL/multilayer-perceptron/README.md

 Before training and testing, the dataset was standardized using the `sklearn.preprocessing.StandardScaler().fit_transform()` function.

 The graph below summarizes the training and testing results.
-The training accuracy and loss are in color blue, while the testing accuracy and loss are in color red.
+The training accuracy and loss are red and blue, while the validation accuracy and loss are green and yellow.

 ![](figures/training_and_testing_results.png)